-5 Things You Need in an Internal Communications App
+5 Things Every Internal Communications App Needs

-Last updated on May 24, 2022 at 04:14 pm
+Last updated on June 1, 2022 at 06:40 pm

-Hopefully, you’re reading this because you’ve already realized that there are many reasons you might need an internal communications app to reach your dispersed, frontline workforce.
+Hopefully, you’re reading this because you’ve already realized that there are many reasons you might need an internal communications app to reach your frontline workers.
 If not, we have at least fifty reasons why you should consider one.
-But if you’re ready to compare app providers and figure out what you really need in your communications app, we’ve broken down the five essential things you’ll want in your app.
+But if you’re ready to compare app providers and figure out what you really need in your communications app, we’ve broken down the five essential things you’ll want in your employee app.

-Internal Communications App Security
+1. Internal Communications App Security

 The first is that you choose an app provider that takes the necessary cybersecurity measures like annual vulnerability auditing and SOC II Type 2 compliance.
 This type of security will make IT happy and is often a prerequisite to getting them to sign off on a tool.
-And the second type of security will make HR (and you) happy.
-Does the app allow you to target communication and does it have a robust permissions structure so employees only see the information that applies to them?

-Ease of use for both admins and employees is another essential thing to consider in your internal communications app.
+Ease of use for both admins and employees is another essential thing to consider in your internal comms app.
 You want your employees to actually use whatever tool you select.
 So, you don’t want to turn people away by choosing something overly complex or difficult to use.

-Culture, Employee Engagement, and Employee Experience
+3. Culture, Employee Engagement, and Employee Experience Functionality

-For one, most organizations that we work with struggle to connect their frontline teams to the company they work for.
+For one, most organizations struggle to connect their frontline teams to the company they work for.
 Sometimes this is because they don’t really know who they work for (e.g. a casino employee at Harrah’s might not realize they work for Caesars Entertainment).
 Or it can be simply that they feel loyalty to their team, manager, and location and not the company at large because they never receive direct communication from the top.
 Whatever the reason is, connecting employees to your company is a huge first step in improving your workplace culture.
 And a big way to do that is by creating a channel where this information is front and center.

 And we know that when you focus on culture and inclusion, employees are more engaged and the experience of working at your company improves.
 This impacts your bottom line by improving retention, productivity, safety, and more.